A new nanometre resolution method for probing densification ratio at nanoindentation sites in glass: Unravelling discrepancies in the literature: Introduction

 \section{Introduction}

-The highest strength value measured for pristine silica glass fibres is $\sim$ 10 GPa at room temperature \cite{Proctor1967}, but the extreme sensitivity of silicate glasses to surface damage is often reported to be the reason for low strength values of few tens of MPa in manufactured structural glass parts \cite{EN572}.
-Although the negative impact of surface damage on the durability of silica glass has been studied for quite a long time \cite{Grenet1889}, a complete understanding of this effect is far from being realised.
+The highest strength value measured for pristine silica glass fibres is 10 GPa at room temperature \citep{Proctor1967}, but the extreme sensitivity of silicate glasses to surface damage is often reported to be the reason for low strength values of few tens of $\mega\pascal$ in manufactured structural glass parts \citep{EN572}.
+Although the negative impact of surface damage on the durability of silica glass has been studied for quite a long time \citep{Grenet1889}, a complete understanding of this effect is far from being realized.
 An efficient way to scientifically study surface damage in glass is to create controlled sharp contact conditions between a pyramidal indenter having a well-defined geometry and a prepared glass surface.
-Under such contact conditions, oxide glasses accommodate deformation both by elastic and permanent deformation mechanisms among which one can distinguish a volume conservative one, shear flow, and a non volume conservative one, densification (i.e. permanent density increase, $\Delta\rho^p$) \cite{Ernsberger1968,Peter1970,Hagan1980b,Yoshida2005,Rouxel2010,Yoshida2010}.
-The respective contributions of the two mechanisms to the overall strain depends strongly on the pressure and shear state as well as on the chemical composition of silicate glasses \cite{Kurkjian1995a}.
-From purely hydrostatic compression tests it was shown that silica glass (respectively window glass) exhibits a threshold value of $\sim$ 10 GPa (resp. $\sim$ 8 GPa) below which no permanent densification is observed \cite{Bridgman1953,Roy1960,Christiansen1962,Mackenzie1963,Ji2006}.
-Above this threshold, the value of the permanent densification ratio (ratio $\Delta\rho^p$ to $\rho_0$ the initial mass density) increases monotonically with applied pressure up to a saturation value of $\sim$ 21\% (resp. $\sim$ 6 \%) at a pressure of 25 GPa \cite{Rouxel2008, Rouxel2008a}.
-Micro Raman spectroscopy \cite{Rouxel2008a,Perriot2006,Hehlen2010,Kassir-Bodon2012,Deschamps2013a} and more recently Brillouin spectroscopy \cite{Tran2012} where successfully used to either characterize permanently densified samples and their associated structural modifications or map out the size, shape and intensity of the densification ratio around and underneath residual indentation imprints \cite{Yoshida2005,Perriot2006}.
-Although these spectroscopic techniques generate invaluable information regarding structural changes, they suffer from a relatively low spatial resolution, which is of the order of a micrometer at best \cite{Kassir-Bodon2012,Tran2012}.
-Thus, to map out densification contrast under indentation imprints with sufficient spatial resolution, researchers resorted to increasing the size of the processed zone by the use of high indentation loads of at least 20 N \cite{Perriot2006,Kassir-Bodon2012,Tran2012} for silica glass or soda-lime-silica glass.
-However, as shown in Ref. \cite{Kassir-Bodon2012}, this level of loading results in massive fracturing of the zone underneath a Vickers indentation \cite{Hagan1979,Rouxel2001}.
-Crack nucleation and propagation are energy dissipative processes, such that a non negligible part of the energy involved in the indentation test goes into fracture events; this may affect the size, shape and nature of the densified area developed during indentation.
-Cracking events must therefore be limited as much as possible using such methods as nano-indentation at loads below 50 mN \cite{Charleux2014b}.
+Under such contact conditions, oxide glasses accommodate deformation both by elastic and permanent deformation mechanisms among which one can distinguish a volume conservative one, shear flow, and a non volume conservative one, densification (permanent mass density increase) \citep{Ernsberger1968, Peter1970, Hagan1980b, Yoshida2005, Rouxel2010, Yoshida2010}.
+Their respective contributions depends strongly on the pressure and shear state as well as on the chemical composition of silicate glasses \citep{Kurkjian1995a}.
+From purely hydrostatic compression tests it was shown that silica glass (respectively window glass) exhibits a threshold value of $\unit{10}\giga\pascal$ (resp. $\unit{8}\giga\pascal$) below which no densification is observed \citep{Bridgman1953, Cohen1961, Christiansen1962, Mackenzie1963a, Ji2006}.
+Above this threshold, the value of the permanent densification ratio, relative to the initial mass density, increases monotonically with applied pressure up to a saturation value of $21\%$ (resp. $6 \%$) at a pressure of $\unit{25}\giga\pascal$ \citep{Rouxel2008}.